About Nesta

 Wholesale costs

 While some of these forms of generation use a fuel that has a direct cost (gas, biomass, nuclear), there is no ‘fuel’ for renewable generation.
-Instead, the ’wholesale’ price for renewable electricity mostly reflects the costs of building the technology that generates the power – the wind turbines and solar panels.
+Instead, the ’wholesale’ price for renewable electricity mostly reflects the costs of building the equipment that generates the power – the wind turbines and solar panels.

 The wholesale cost of electricity also includes the cost of supporting these renewable investments.
 The government’s “Contracts for Difference” scheme (CfDs) guarantees a minimum price that generation companies will be paid for the electricity they produce, even if prices created by the market fall below.
 The money for ‘topping up’ prices is collected by the companies supplying electricity through consumers’ electricity bills.
 If prices rise above the guaranteed price, generators pay back the difference to the fund.